ivanadal/ProcessMonitor.App/README.md

 The console app uses **different URLs depending on deployment**:

 This is defined within ApiConfig, and can be changed there.
-If DOCKER is used, it is expected to set environment variable like this: RUN_ENV=docker, if it is traditional then nothing should be added in environment variables.

 * **Docker:**